fchb1239/ScrewGravity/README.md

 # Screw Gravity
-Screw Gravity is a mod for Gorilla Tag that lets you change gravity settings via the [watch](https://github.com/RedBrumbler/MonkeComputer):
+Screw Gravity is a mod for Gorilla Tag that lets you change gravity settings via the [watch](https://github.com/RedBrumbler/MonkeComputer).
-Click the A button to lose gravity
+- Click the A button to lose gravity.
+- Only works in private lobbies.
+- Defy gravity